ThomasB3143/Christmas-Gift/README.md

 # Awesome Web Game
-A Christmas gift for a lover of can tabs, genuinely the first time I've made a succesful website using html, css and js that actually works in a final version.
-You can visit and use it at "coelacanth.42web.io"!!!
+A Christmas gift for my partner, a lover of can tabs.
+The first time I've actually made a succesful website using html, css and js that actually works.
+You can visit and use it at coelacanth.42web.io!!!